I-1-2-46.Administrative Review of the Amount of the Fee Under the Fee Agreement Process — Procedures

 D. Follow up for Requested Information

-After the thirty-day diary has expired, follow up for any additional information you requested but have not received.
-Notify the party that if you do not receive the requested evidence within 15 days, you will make a determination on the request for administrative review based on the information in file.
+After the 30-day diary has expired, the reviewing official should follow up for any additional information requested but not received.
+The reviewing official will notify the party that if the requested evidence is not received within 15 days, they will make a determination on the request for administrative review based on the information in file.
 Diary the case for another 30 days.
-When the office receives the information or when the diary expires, proceed with the process described in subsection E, below.
+When the office receives the information or when the diary expires, the reviewing official will proceed with the process described in HALLEX I-1-2-46 E, below.

 E. Review the Fee Agreement Approval